Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-bridge/methods.md

 ## Invoking Custom Methods

-Custom methods aro those methods which can be used with the [web_app_invoke_custom_method](../../platform/methods.md#web-app-invoke-custom-method) Mini Apps method.
+Custom methods are those methods which can be used with the [web_app_invoke_custom_method](../../platform/methods.md#web-app-invoke-custom-method) Mini Apps method.